cesarvr/blog/content/post/prometheus.md

     - containerPort: 8080
 ```

-This template defines that our container will use python base image, after all we need Python interpreter to run that command, then we define the command we want to run inside our container, that goes as follow:
+This template defines that our container will use python base image, after all we need Python interpreter to run that command. then we define the command we want to run inside our container, that goes as follow:

 ```sh
 cd /tmp/    # jump to the /tmp folder.